isomerpages/ogp-isomer/_about-isomer/What is Isomer.md

 Our pre-designed **Isomer template** is hosted on our **infrastructure**, which can be edited through the **IsomerCMS**.

 The Isomer team centrally manages the Isomer template and infrastructure, while **Public Officers only need to access the IsomerCMS to make edits to their website.**

+Isomer is built and managed by [Open Government Products](https://open.gov.sg/)

 ### What is IsomerCMS?
 [IsomerCMS](cms.isomer.gov.sg) stands for **Content Management System**.
 This is the platform through which Public Officers can make edits and publish changes to their websites themselves, without having to go through any third party.